 A student in the dual degree MS/MPH Program in Biomedical Informatics has up to eight years (24 semesters) from the time of entry to complete the required course work.
 A student who has not enrolled in two consecutive registration periods (including the summer session) must submit to the SBMI Office of Academic Affairs a Reentry Form and new goal statement signed by the student’s advisor indicating approval for reentry to the program.
 A student who has not enrolled for three or more consecutive registration periods will be dismissed and must reapply for admission to the program and the School.
-A maximum of one year of an approved leave of absence will be allowed for continuance in the program.
-If more than one year of leave occurs, the student must apply for readmission to the program.

 Each course with a BMI prefix in the Biomedical Informatics degree plan is a graduate-level course and should be passed with a grade of “B” or better.
 Students who earn a grade of “C” must retake the course, whether a required or elective course, and earn a grade of “B” or higher to continue on in their academic program.
 The course must be retaken the next semester the course is offered.
 The original grade of “C” will remain on the student transcript.
 All students who earn a grade of “C” will be placed on Academic Probation.
 Students are not permitted to earn more than two grades of “C”.
 The third grade of “C” will result in dismissal from the school.
 The minimum grade point average (GPA) required for graduation is 3.0 on all courses.